ray-project/ray/doc/source/rllib/rllib-new-api-stack.rst

     This section describes in detail what the new API stack is and why you should migrate to it (in case you have old API stack custom code).
-    :ref:`See here for a comprehensive migration guide<new-api-stack-migration-guide>`.
+    :ref:`See here for a comprehensive migration guide <rllib-new-api-stack-migration-guide>`.

 Overview